 Stem Cell Therapy for Dogs and Cats

-Stem Cell Therapy for Dogs and Cats is a new preventive cutting edge healing modality that is revolutionizing veterinary medicne.
+Stem Cell Therapy for Dogs and Cats is a new preventive cutting-edge healing modality that is revolutionizing veterinary medicine.

 Stem Cell Therapy for Dogs and Cats EXTRACTION:

 Stem Cells for dogs and cats are extracted from your pet’s fatty tissue and processed with Platelet Rich Plasma (PRP) into an injectable solution.

 It is then charged and activated by LED Light technology.

 Following activation, the solution is then injected intra-articular (i.e. directly into arthritic joints) as well as intravenously.

 Dr. Kraemer’s stem cell therapy treatment is a same-day procedure with no serious side effects, no extensive recovery time, or confinement needed.

 THE HEALING POWER OF STEM CELLS